 The catheter may be hard to get into place when the intracranial pressure is high.

 This method is used if monitoring needs to be done right away.
-A hollow screw that is inserted through a hole drilled in the skull.
+A hollow screw is inserted through a hole drilled in the skull.
 It is placed through the membrane that protects the brain and spinal cord (dura mater).
 This allows the sensor to record from inside the subdural space.

 An epidural sensor is inserted between the skull and dural tissue.
 The epidural sensor is placed through a hole drilled in the skull.
 This procedure is less invasive than other methods, but it cannot remove excess CSF.